yandex-cloud/docs/en/message-queue/concepts/limits.md

 ---
 # Quotas and limits

-In the {{ message-queue-full-name }} service, the following limitations apply:
+In the Yandex Message Queue service, the following limitations apply:

 {% include [quotes-limits-def.md](../../_includes/quotes-limits-def.md) %}